pado-labs/pado-network/padonode/README_DOCKER.md

 ### Start with docker-compose

-> NOTE: A simpler deployment method is to use docker-compose, here is an example.
+> NOTE: A simpler deployment method is to use docker-compose([Install Compose](https://docs.docker.com/compose/install/standalone/)). here is an example.

 ```yaml
 version: "3"